deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 >
 > YOU IDIOT!

-She rushes to MARJORIE, grabs the phone, slams it on the ground (which breaks it again) and then stomps her feet on the phone.
+She rushes to MARJORIE, grabs the phone, rips of the SIM card, throws it out of the window and hides the phone.
 MARJORIE starts to cry.

 > REBECA (shouting)
 >